zjpjohn/es-index-db/README.md

 This config file will create a index named order, it contain two type: order_info, user.

-I am developing, will publish version 1.0 as soon as possible!!!!
+I will publish version 1.0 as soon as possible !!!!